spinnylights/vulkan-notes/vulkan_notes.md

 layout(location = 2, component = 3) in dvec2 broken; // ERROR
 ```

+By the same token, matrices, blocks, and structures cannot be
-There is one exeception, though—arrays declared with a component
+qualified with `component`.
+There is one exeception,
+though—arrays declared with a component qualifier get their
-qualifier get their elements from the specified component of each
+elements from the specified component of each successive location
-successive location over their length:
+over their length:

 ```glsl
 layout(location = 0) vec4 v_a;